 These statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").
-Accordingly, the financial amounts presented in this MD&A are prepared under IFRS and where applicable, have been converted from previous results prepared under US GAAP.
-Upon the reverse acquisition with Patagonia Gold Corp, Patagonia Gold Limited became the ongoing entity for accounting purposes and Patagonia Gold Limited had to switch to reporting under US GAAP as Patagonia Gold Corp. is a registrant with the U.S. Securities and Exchange Commission ("SEC").
-The Company prepared its annual consolidated financial statements for the year ended December 31, 2019 and interim financial statements for the three months ended March 31, 2020 in accordance with US GAAP.
+Upon the reverse acquisition with Patagonia Gold Corp, Patagonia Gold Limited became the ongoing entity for accounting purposes and Patagonia Gold Limited had to switch to reporting under accounting principles generally accepted in the United States of America ("US GAAP") as Patagonia Gold Corp. is a registrant with the U.S. Securities and Exchange Commission ("SEC").
+The Company prepared its interim financial statements for the three months ended March 31, 2020 in accordance with US GAAP.
 Effective June 30, 2020, the Company obtained "foreign private issuer" status in accordance with SEC guidelines and became eligible to satisfy its reporting requirements using IFRS.
 In the second quarter of 2020, the Company switched to reporting under IFRS.
-Refer to notes 2 and 29 of the December 31, 2020 annual audited consolidated financial statements for more information regarding the restatement from US GAAP to IFRS.
+Accordingly, the financial results for the three months ended March 31, 2020 were originally prepared in accordance with US GAAP and have been converted into IFRS.
+Refer to notes 2 and 26 of the interim financial statements for more information regarding the restatement from US GAAP to IFRS.